arvvoid/a500kybhid/README.md

 ### Resetting Macros

 1. **Reset Macros**:
-   - Press **Help + F5** to stop any playing macro and reset all macros.
+   - Press **Help + Del** to stop any playing macro and reset all macros.
 WARNING this cleans and reset the EEPROM.

 ### Example Usage